The-Duchess/ruby-irc-framework/README.md

 >> this function uses the IRC_message object for message input

->> regex check function that returns responses for all plugins in an array
+>> regex check function that returns responses for loaded plugins

 >> inputs: